Statler and Waldorf: Appearances

 Statler and Waldorf also appeared (as adults) in the Saturday morning animated television series Muppet Babies.
 Both characters were voiced by Dave Coulier.

 In The Muppet Christmas Carol, they played the ghosts of Jacob and Robert Marley.
 Whereas the novel A Christmas Carol features only a Jacob Marley, creating a Robert allowed for including the two Muppets, and possibly also references Bob Marley.
 When Ebenezer Scrooge, played by Michael Caine, accuses them of always criticizing him, they reply "We were always heckling you."
 In Muppet Treasure Island, they were the figureheads of the Hispaniola.
 Statler complains about being stuck on the front of the ship, to which Waldorf replies it is better than being in the audience.

 In the 1996 series Muppets Tonight, based on a television rather than theatre show, Statler and Waldorf were shown watching the show at an assisted living facility, still making disparaging remarks.
 The duo are featured characters at Disney's Muppet*Vision 3D at Disney's Hollywood Studios as audio-animatronic Muppets helping Bean Bunny escape the theater and, of course, heckling the show.
 They also make a cameo appearance in Pixar's 2008 short film Presto, where they can be seen in their theater box.

 The Muppet Newsflash: A Jim Henson News Blog announced on September 17, 2009, that Statler and Waldorf would release a book titled From the Balcony in 2010.
 However, the book was never released.

 Statler and Waldorf appear in featured roles in The Muppets film.
-They are shown in Kermit's old office where they inform evil oil baron Tex Richman that the only thing that could stop his purchase of The Muppet Theater would be Kermit raising $10 million.
+They are shown in Kermit's old office where they inform evil oil baron Tex Richman that the only thing that could stop his purchase of The Muppet Theater would be Kermit raising $10million.
 They appear during one scene of the 2014 sequel Muppets Most Wanted.
 When the Muppets arrive in Berlin to perform at a run-down cabaret theater, marked by a sign reading "Die Muppets" ("The Muppets" in German), the two joke as to whether this is an early review or a suggestion.
 This scene is presented in the "Statler and Waldorf Cut" of the film in its home video release.

-They appear as audience members in The Muppets TV series.
+The two also appear as audience members in The Muppets TV series.
 The episode "Pig Out" features a B-plot focusing on Statler without Waldorf.
 They also appear on Muppets Now.